damola-sd/serenbot/README.md

 This is a slack bot that responds to basic user slash commands and stores some user data in a Mongo Atlas hosted DB.
 It can be found hosted on https://serenslacktestbot.herokuapp.com

 # Scripts
--Dev: Uses Nodemon to run application
+-Dev: Uses Nodemon to run application<br/>
--Start: uses Node to start application
+-Start: uses Node to start application<br/>
 -Test: Starts Jest